What is Hail Damage and How Does It Affect Your Car?

 Traditional Body Repair

-In cases where the hail damage is too severe, or the car's paint has been damaged, traditional body repair may be necessary.
-This involves removing the damaged panels, repairing or replacing them, and repainting the affected areas.
+In cases where the hail damage is too severe or the car's paint has been damaged, traditional body repair may be necessary.
+This involves removing the damaged panels, repairing or replacing them, and then repainting the affected areas.
 While this process can be more time-consuming and expensive than PDR, it's essential for restoring your car's appearance and structural integrity.

 Estimates and Insurance Claims